I’ve been thinking a lot about my relationship with food lately because I feel like it’s time to make healthier choices…

 Of course, I wanted to join in on all the “giving back” fun by doing a little giveaway for you…Jump to the next page to check out the Benefit loot I’m raffling off to one lucky reader!
 Continue reading →

 If I had to choose between skincare and makeup, I’d definitely choose skincare.
 But no matter how diligent I was with my cleanse-tone-moisturize routine, it wasn’t enough.
-After traveling to colder climates every few months, my skin hit its limit.
+After traveling to colder climates over the past few months, my skin finally hit its limit.

 Here’s what my skin looks like before the challenge.
 Dry, red in some areas, and tight!